Mary Vale D.O.

-Alex continued her studies at the British School of Osteopathy, completing a Postgraduate Certificate in the treatment of children.
+Alex continued her studies at the British School of Osteopathy, completing a postgraduate certificate in the treatment of children.
 Alongside this, she continued to study cranial osteopathy and uses this approach in the treatment of headaches and migraines, tinnitus, balance issues, and problems resulting from concussion.
-Alex has recently completed a foundation course with the British Medical Acupuncture Society and is currently undertaking training at Kendal College to become a qualified dietitian.
+Alex has completed a foundation course with the British Medical Acupuncture Society and is currently undertaking training at Kendal College to become a qualified dietitian.

 ”I fell in love with the north of England for it’s beauty and it’s people.
 I am thrilled to have made this my new home where I can pursue my favourite activities: mountain biking, swimming and climbing.”

 Safe In Our Hands